craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 ## Creating Policy Modules For a New App

-In the case that setting booleans and modules is not enough, you need to create a policy.
-The best way to begin doing this is to set SELinux to permissive, then run the application through all its functionality and look through the logfiles for all of the errors.
+In the case that setting Booleans and modules is not enough, you need to create a policy.
+The best way to begin doing this is to set SELinux to permissive, then run the application through all its functionality and look through the log files for all of the errors.

     setenforce 0